What is Brexit and where are we now?

 The Brexit transition period is the length of time determined in the UK-EU Withdrawal Agreement in which the United Kingdom is no longer a member of the European Union but remains a member of the customs union and the Single Market.

 The transition period was agreed by the EU and UK to allow time to negotiate the details of a new trade relationship between them.

 The UK has been continued to be subject to EU law during the transition period which ends on 31st December 2020.
 The UK will no longer be subject to EU rules after this date.

 A UK-EU trade deal has been agreed upon.
 What are the key details?

 Following ratification by the UK government and EU Commission, the Brexit deal applies as soon as the transition period ends on 31st December 2020.

 This deal, announced by the British Prime Minister Boris Johnson, comprises of a 1,246-page document that covers trade and security details of the future relationship, including climate change, haulage, and business trips, amongst many other aspects.

-It is worth noting that the UK and the EU have avoided a No-Deal exit by agreeing on a trade deal, which would have resulted in the UK trading internationally on World Trade Organisation (WTO) terms (as opposed to the previous Free Trade Agreement).
+It is worth noting that the UK and the EU have avoided a No-Deal Brexit scenario by agreeing on a trade deal, which would have resulted in the UK trading internationally on World Trade Organisation (WTO) terms (as opposed to the previous Free Trade Agreement).

 From 1st of January 2021, rules for business change.
 Some industries will be more affected thnn the others, for example, financial services.
 On this date, the UK will no longer be part of either the EU’s customs union or the Single Market, operating instead on terms set out in the trade agreement with the EU.